 After referrals and repeats, prospecting is the most effective way of generating leads and turning those leads into prospects.
 It’s not necessarily easy: it takes patience, persistence and proficiency.

-These ten tips from RPR (Realtors Property Resource) will help you get started, stay on track and prospect like a pro in 2022.
+These ten tips from RPR (Realtors Property Resource) will help you get started, stay on track and prospect like a pro.

 1 Get your hands on RPR’s prospecting eBook

 There are many ways to go about prospecting.
 You can create geographic farms, implement drip email campaigns, leverage your social media sphere, knock on doors, use targeted direct mail, and the list goes on.
 To get some ideas on where to start and for step-by-step instructions on how to do it, make sure to download How to Farm and Prospect for new Clients.
 This exclusive REALTOR® download is yours for the taking and will show you how to identify and market yourself to potential new clients.

 2 Make prospecting a priority and a daily task

 Prospecting is not a “set it and forget it” method.
 Yes, you can automate email sends and replies, implement auto dialing systems, and even use AI through a digital CRM.
 And each one of those examples can be a successful tactic.

 But to really prime the prospect pipeline, you need to be consistent and constant in your attention and your action.
 Make it a priority by putting a specific task or general goal into your daily, weekly and monthly calendar.
 (Those little e-notifications can be annoying, but they can also be the perfect nudge!)